wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-rooms-start-configure/includes/validate.md

 ### Test HDMI ingest

-The next test validatse the HDMI ingest feature.
+The next test validates the HDMI ingest feature.

 1. Using a laptop, connect an HDMI cable to it and to the console.
 1. If auto-sharing is enabled, the screen will change to show the **Stop presenting** icon.
 The front-of-room display will show the same thing that's being shown on the laptop.
 If auto-sharing is not enabled, you'll have to click the **Present** icon on the console.